/33. Search in Rotated Sorted Array

 Arrays44.2% acceptance

-Given a list of unique integers rotated_array, which is a sorted array in ascending order that has been rotated at an unknown pivot, and an integer search_value, return the index of search_value in rotated_array.
+Given a list of unique integers rotated_array, which is sorted in ascending order and possibly rotated at an unknown index, and an integer search_value, return the index of search_value in rotated_array.
 If search_value is not present, return -1.
 The solution must run in O(log n) time.

 Example 1